E in R

 x is passed to the function as a parameter.

 x can also represent a numeric Vector.
-The example below will make it clear:
+See the following example.

 > exp(1) 2.718282 > exp(2) 7.389056